imakewebthings/pidrop/README.md

 ### Step 2

-Check for the existence of some folder (hardcoded name) on that USB device and print something to the console.
+Check for the existence of a folder named `pidrop-admin` at the root of that USB device and print something to the console.

 ### Step 3